+© UCEM 2021

 Remember: "A Librarian is a powerful search engine with a heart, that listens and understands the library and information requirements of others and provides a response in a format that suits their needs" says Lucy Roper, UCEM Information Governance Manager and who can be contacted on the library@ucem.ac.uk email address

+Back to top

 Student Career Services

 UCEM Career Service

 UCEM Career Services offer careers Information, Advice and Guidance (IAG) to potential, current and past students.
 The service is confidential, non-judgmental, and impartial.
-Access UCEM Career Services
+Access and read the UCEM Careers interactive brochure and Access UCEM Career Services

 LATEST: UCEM Careers Week 2025

-- The UCEM annual Careers Event is here soon (3rd to 7th March 2025) with a week of live speakers and workshops on topics from business and finance strategy to networking and managing your social media professionally.
+- The UCEM annual Careers Event took place (3rd to 7th March 2025) with a week of live speakers and workshops on topics from business and finance strategy to networking and managing your social media professionally.

-Sessions include the following:
+Sessions covered the following: